 ^ The Pillar of Salt.

 No, there’s no one grain of salt in sight.
 This is said to be the first internally illuminated road sign in the country.
 It’s specially designed by an architect and the height of the letters were said to be in non-conformity with the regulations.
-But it was granted special permission to be erected here in BSE.
+But it was granted special permission to be erected here in Bury.